 It is important that your estate plan address issues regarding the upbringing of your children when you are not around.
 That is, who will take care of them, are there special things you want to leave to them or for them to do.
 You should also consider the possibility of both you and your spouse dying simultaneously, or within a short duration of time.

-Scott Legal Services will make sure your plan includes the following 3 essential elements:
+Scott Legal, P.C. will make sure your plan includes the following 3 essential elements: